 Why is Sparkling White Wine a favorite for food and wine pairings?
 The innate bubbles of sparkling wine offer an added layer of pairing versatility.
 At the same time, the coveted acidity of the wine carries rich, butter-laden fare even further on the palate.

 Give some of these pairings a try the next time you open a bottle of Méthode Champenoise

 • Shrimp and shellfish, smoked salmon, caviar, fried calamari, and oysters

 A sweet and tart wine, the nose carries notes of citrus and fresh raspberries.
-This wine has quite the zing but is well balanced by sweetness.
+This wine has a little zing but is well balanced by sweetness and a bit of a spritz.
 There are soft tannins on the palate and some cheek-puckering results from a mix of the tannins and the grape acidity.
 Honey is present throughout and provides a counter-melody to the strong flavors on the grapes used in production.